Let’s look at how to get your first credit card, as well as some tips that can make the process go more smoothly.

 Adverse action letters

-Adverse action letters are a document that, by federal law, must be sent to you whenever you’ve been turned down for a loan, credit card or job because of information on your credit report.
-They provide information including the reasons why you’ve been rejected, as well as the credit score used and a notice of your right to a free copy of your credit report.
+An adverse action letter is a document that, by federal law, must be sent to you whenever you’ve been turned down for a loan, credit card or job because of information in your credit report.
+It should provide the reasons why you’ve been rejected, as well as the credit score used and a notice of your right to a free copy of your credit report.
 Once you understand the reasons why you’ve been denied, you can get an idea of what actions to take to increase the likelihood you’ll be approved next time.

-When you’ve received an adverse action letter, it can be helpful to also check your credit report.
+When you’ve received an adverse action letter, it can also be helpful to check your credit report.
 This may give you a better picture of what factors are holding you back.
-It can also be an opportunity to check whether there are any errors in your credit report.
+It can also be an opportunity to check for errors in your credit report.

 Tips for using your first credit card